Golf drop rules: How does a drop work in golf?

 When the rules changed at the beginning of 2019, it was initially met with criticism regarding how silly it looked to drop the ball from knee height—but there was, in fact, some sound thinking behind it.

-Drop from knee height
+1. Dropping the ball from knee height

 At the time of the rule change, the USGA’s Thomas Pagel explained: “It’s not just a drop from knee height, but now it’s a focus on the relief area.
 People say that dropping from shoulder height is simple, and it is, but under the old rules, there were nine different times you had to re-drop.
 We wanted to eliminate all those complications.